winningproduct/learn-portal/content/7-harvest/05-inbound-marketing-plan.md

 ### Engaging

-Instead of selling a product, offer advice for customer pain points and provide a long lasting solutions which build trust.
+Instead of selling a product, offer advice for customer pain points, and provide long-lasting solutions that build trust.

 ### Delighting

 Continuously listen to customers and offer new solutions to ease up their tasks and pain points.
-Monitor social media channels to understand sentiments of customers and respond as needed.
+Monitor social media channels to understand the sentiments of customers and respond as needed.

 ## References